cherrycjkao/prompts/business_hr_recruitment/README.md

 3. [Generated Question 3]
 (...as many as appropriate)

-> **Note**: Focus on making each question relevant and insightful to better evaluate the candidate's suitability.
+> **💡Note**: Focus on making each question relevant and insightful to better evaluate the candidate's suitability.

 > **Techniques Used:**
 > - **Few-shot**: Guide the AI to generate multiple examples (interview questions) in one go.